This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Craig decided this was a once-in-a-lifetime moment and put his hand up for an introductory dive.
 This was going to be only his second time ever diving, his first being another introductory dive two years ago at Shelley Beach in Manly, Sydney.

 On the way out to Marine World, his instructor introduced the equipment and briefed him on the basics of scuba diving.

-For $125 he got a 30-minute dive with an instructor and just one other person.
-Intro dives have no more than 4 people per instructor making it reassuring for any first timers.
+He got a 30-minute dive with a certified diver instructor and just one other person.
+Intro dives have no more than 4 people per instructor making it reassuring for any first-timers.